el-bart/Voron_stuff/doc/console_commands.md

-`PROBE` - check the Z height when probe hits the bed `PROBE_CALIBRATE` - calibration of offset between bed probe (klicky probe test) and nozzle (manual "paper test") `SAVE_CONFIG` - write config to disk (klipper)
+`PROBE` - check the Z height when probe hits the bed `PROBE_CALIBRATE` - calibration of offset between bed probe (klicky probe test) and nozzle (manual "paper test") `SAVE_CONFIG` - write config to disk (klipper) `PROBE_ACCURACY` - make sure min/max are no more than 0.005mm apart